PetSmart Hamster Buying Guide & Prices 2026

 Syrian hamsters come in short-haired and long-haired forms.
 Short-haired ones have smooth coats in colors like golden or black.
 Long-haired versions need occasional brushing to prevent mats.

-Syrian hamsters, often called golden or teddy bear hamsters, grow to 5-7 inches long.
-They prefer solitary living to avoid fights.
+➔ Syrian hamsters, often called golden or teddy bear hamsters, grow to 5-7 inches long.
+They must live alone or they will fight.

 Dwarf hamsters